 The Five Cs of Credit

 1. Character – Character is reflected in the banking consumer's level of responsibility and willingness to meet their obligations.
 In a lending scenario, your character is strongly weighted by your credit report.
 Your credit report is a detailed report outlining your credit history, including any loans you have had, credit cards and more.
-The report shows how you have handled credit in the past and gives an indication of how you will handle it in the future.
+The report shows how you have handled credit in the past and is used to predict how you may handle it in the future.
 It is also used to generate your credit score, which gives lenders a quick look at your financial habits.

 2. Capacity – Capacity is determined by a number of factors:

-When the lender looks at your income sources, stability and TDSR, they are able to determine your capacity to pay back a loan.
+When the lender looks at your income sources, stability and TDSR, they can determine your capacity to pay back a loan.

 3. Capital – Lenders like to see the borrower investing their own capital into a project, as it shows a seriousness about the investment.
 A great example of this is having a down payment in order to secure a mortgage.
 Net worth is another good way to determine capital.
 Your net worth is determined by comparing the value of what you own to what you owe.
 A high net worth indicates stability and also good savings or budgeting habits.